patchthecode/patchthecode.github.io/MainTutorial2.md

 Selection should now be complete.

+Example code for Tutorials 1 & 2 can be found [here](https://github.com/patchthecode/CalendarTutorial) in case you are having problems getting it to work.

 Loving this calendar so far?
 Don't forget to leave a star ★ rating on -> [Github](https://github.com/patchthecode/JTAppleCalendar).
 For a free-lance coder like my self, ratings is one of the few ways to get recognition.
 Cheers.